-Course Possible Grades Description Check you Course Outline for details.
-SY Satisfactory Check you course outline for details.
+Course Possible Grades Description Ohaaleyay Cayraa Oydina faydataila SY Satisfactory Check you Course Outline for details.
 FL Fail

 In order to pass this course and be eligible for the Diploma award, students must achieve a 'Satisfactory' grade.

 IMPORTANT: Disclaimers for Diploma Progression to UNSW